NinePts/OntoGraph/README.md

   * Property: Circular or Tree -> Balloon
   * Individual: Circular
   * UML: Orthogonal -> UML or Compact
 <br><br>

+### Using yEd
+If you are a first-time user of yEd, then you might not know where or how to start making further layout changes to a diagram, after you have done the initial "Layout" task.
+Here are some tips:

+  * If a node is too wide, since its text is too long ...
+    * You can resize the node by clicking on it and then dragging the corner edge.
+If you do this, you can make the node box larger or smaller, and/or thinner or wider.
+    * To edit the text inside the node box, click on the text and look to the right-hand side of the window.
+You should see a "Properties View" at the bottom, right of the window.
+A small portion of the text is displayed in the table under the "General" heading, to the right of the word, "Text".
+Click on the text and its ellipsis ("...").
+A pop-up window will appear where you can shorten the text, add line feeds, etc. When finished modifying the text, click "OK" to close the pop-up window.
+  * If there are too many lines running between two nodes ...
+    * This can be addressed by modifying and combining the text from mutliple lines, and then deleting extraneous lines.
+    * Or, when the GraphML is originally generated, choose to "Collapse Edges - "True".
+  * If the labels of different edges are overlapping and hard to distinguish ...
+    * To change the location of a label on an edge, select the edge and look to the right-hand side of the window.
+You should see a "Properties View" at the bottom, right of the window.
+Under the "Label" heading, to the right of the word, "Placement", select the value (it is "Centered" by default).
+A pop-up window is shown.
+Click the drop-down for "Model" and select "SmartFree" to be able to place the text anywhere, or "Center Slider" to move the text anywhere along the edge.
+    * Alternately, you can bend the edge by clicking anywhere on the edge line and dragging.
+Or, change where an edge connects to a node by selecting the edge, and then moving the end point for the node.
+  * If the title/graph information should be edited ...
+    * Under the "Structure" view in the lower, left hand side of the yEd window, expand the "Graph" tree and select "Graph Information".
+That will highlight where the title information is located in the diagram.
+Go to this element and select the sub-element, "Title:  ...", and then edit it as described for the node text above.
+  * How do I correct the positioning of the prefixes and their full URIs ...
+    * Under the "Structure" view in the lower, left hand side of the yEd window, expand the "Graph" tree and select "Prefixes".
+That will highlight where the prefix information is located in the diagram.
+Select the sub-element that lists the prefixes, this will highlight the prefix list as a small rectangle with squares located along the border and the text surrounding it.
+Position your cursor inside the small rectangle and drag it to the left-hand side of the prefix box.
+Then, select the containing prefix box and resize it as described for resizing a node, above.
+<br><br>

 ### REST interface